top of page

 Pronouns: She/her

-Molly is a 4th-year student in the Clinical Psychology PhD program at Palo Alto University, and is in the LGBTQ and DCMH Areas of Emphasis.
+Molly is a 5th-year student in the Clinical Psychology PhD program at Palo Alto University, and is in the LGBTQ and DCMH Areas of Emphasis.
 She received her B.A. from Sarah Lawrence College in 2015, and worked as an assistant teacher and resource specialist in New York, Spain, and California.
-Molly is currently completing a clinical practicum at the Stanford Ronald McDonald House in the Spanish track.
-She previously completed practicum placements at Adolescent Counseling Services and the Gronowski Center’s Sexual and Gender Minorities Clinic.
+Molly is currently completing an APA-accredited predoctoral internship with Marin County Behavioral Health and Recovery Services in the Serious Mental Illness track.
+She previously completed practicum placements at the Stanford Ronald McDonald House in the Spanish track, Woodside High school with Adolescent Counseling Services, and the Gronowski Center’s Sexual and Gender Minorities Clinic.
 Her research interests include experiences of LGBTQ children, adolescents, and families and the impacts of the COVID-19 pandemic.

 PXL_20220205_182402675.jpg